TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Total    |           417.9k            |

-Summary:
+*Summary of findings:*

-Urban Casualties: There were a total of 255.9k casualties reported in urban areas, representing approximately 61.3% of the grand total.
+- *Urban Casualties:* There were a total of 255.9k casualties reported in urban areas, representing approximately 61.3% of the grand total.
 This indicates a higher concentration of accidents in urban environments.

-Rural Casualties: Casualties reported in rural areas amounted to 162.0k, accounting for around 38.7% of the total.
+- *Rural Casualties:* Casualties reported in rural areas amounted to 162.0k, accounting for around 38.7% of the total.
 Although lower than urban casualties, accidents in rural settings still contribute significantly to the overall casualty count.

 The data suggests a higher incidence of accidents in urban areas compared to rural areas, highlighting the need for targeted road safety measures and infrastructure improvements in urban environments to reduce the risk of accidents and enhance overall road safety.

-Lighting conditions:
+*Lighting conditions:*

 | Lighting Conditions | Sum of Number_of_Casualties |
 |---------------------|-----------------------------|